-A student wishing to apply for admission as a foreign student should first make arrangements through the American Consulate in his/her own country to take the Test of English as a Foreign Language (TOEFL Test).
+A student wishing to apply for admission as a foreign student (F1-VISA) should first make arrangements through the American Consulate in his/her own country to take the Test of English as a Foreign Language (TOEFL Test).
+To demonstrate proficiency in the English language, international applicants from non-English speaking countries must score at least 133 on the computer-based test or a 450 on the paper-based test.
+If the applicant is already in the Marion area, the MTCC placement test may be substituted for the TOEFL requirement.
 Applicants will not be considered until a satisfactory score is received on this exam.